Gillibrand & Higgins Announce 5-year, $1.4M Award for Summer Cancer Research Programs at Roswell Park Comprehensive Cancer Center

 “It is critical that we continue to invest in cutting-edge, life-saving cancer research,” Senator Gillibrand said.
 “While cancer continues to claim lives, with the right investments in prevention, diagnosis, and treatment, families will have the tools and resources needed to combat this terrible disease.
-I am pleased Roswell Park Cancer Institute will be able to use this funding to give students and educators a first-hand experience in cancer research, igniting the potential for future advancements.”
+I am pleased Roswell Park Comprehensive Cancer Center will be able to use this funding to give students and educators a first-hand experience in cancer research, igniting the potential for future advancements.”

 “Every year, about 40 college, medical, and physician-assistant students spend their summers at Roswell Park getting an introduction to oncology and medical research.
 For many, it's the start of a career pathway in oncology research or clinical care,” said Richard Hershberger, PhD, MBA, Chief Academic Officer at Roswell Park.
 “The federal funding announced today makes it possible for us to extend our 60-year tradition of providing these real-world, hands-on opportunities for the next generation of cancer researchers and care providers.
 It’s an incredibly important piece of the education continuum, and one that grows more critical as our aging population requires more clinicians and researchers to provide cancer care and develop new therapies.”

-Roswell Park Cancer Institute will use the federal grant from the National Cancer Institute to provide research and clinical internships for 20 undergraduate students and 20 medical and physician-assistant students for 8 to 10 weeks during the summer months.
+Roswell Park Comprehensive Cancer Center will use the federal grant from the National Cancer Institute to provide research and clinical internships for 20 undergraduate students and 20 medical and physician-assistant students for 8 to 10 weeks during the summer months.
 The funds will support lab supplies, attendance at a science retreat, travel to local biotech companies and professional conferences as well as programming costs.
 During the programs, participants are able to choose their specialized research area and are paired with a mentor.
 The sessions are concluded with presentations by participants on their summer research work.

 Angie Hu (Gillibrand): 212-688-9780